Anh-Duy-Tran/Lavish-Ecommerce/README.md

-# LAVISH ECOMERCIAL - FULL STACK NEXTJS version 13
+# LAVISH ECOMERCIAL - FULL STACK NEXTJS

 Welcome to LAVISH, a web platform inspired by the Zara website's aesthetic and functionality.
-Built with the power of Nextjs version 13 and integrated with Contentful CMS, this app delivers a modern, user-centric shopping experience.
+Built with the power of Nextjs version 14 and integrated with Contentful CMS, this app delivers a modern, user-centric shopping experience.

 ### Data Diagram